 Figure 2 | Map of sites included in this analysis.
 Symbols are colored according to the number of records at each site.
-Underlying map shows coverage of evergreen, deciduous, and mixed forests (shading differences; data from Jung et al. 2006) and biomes (color differences).
+Underlying map shows coverage of evergreen, deciduous, and mixed forests (shading differences; data from Jung et al 2006) and biomes (color differences).
 Distribution of sites, plots, and records among biomes is shown in the inset.

 Methods/ Design